teobresums/teobresums/validation/README.md

 During the validation process we found minor bugs in the C++ implementation

-   * Mistake in the computation of the second derivative of the metric A function.
+   1. Mistake in the computation of the second derivative of the metric A function.
-     The mistake affect only the initial data for tidal and nonspinning runs.
+     The mistake affects only the initial data for tidal and nonspinning runs.
+     For comparative tests we imposed manually the values of A'' in the C++ code.

-   * Memory bug in the routine computing the finite difference The bug does not affect any physical result
+   2. Memory bug in the routine computing the finite difference.
+     The bug does not affect any physical result.

-   * Multipolar spinning waveform in (2,1),(3,1) and (3,3) modes.
+   3. Multipolar spinning waveform in (2,1),(3,1) and (3,3) modes.
      Abuse of `const double` code, resulting in wrong values of `p2` and `p3` in Newtonian waveform for spin case The bug does not affect results using just the (2,2) mode

-   * ...
+   4. Bug in the interpolation.

+All the above bugs except 1. have been fixed in several commits up to

+    commit XXX